dhrubo55/personal-blog/content/posts/day96-part2.md

 **When to Use:**
 - Fixed number of worker threads
 - Multi-phase processing where all must complete each phase
-- Iterative algorithms (simulation, game loops)
+- Iterative algorithms (simulations, game loops)

+**Don't use when:**
-- Dynamic party count needed (use Phaser)
+- You need dynamic party count (use Phaser)
-- One-shot synchronization (use CountDownLatch)
+- You need one-shot synchronization (use CountDownLatch)

 ---

 ## 2. Semaphore: Resource Pool Management

-**The Problem:** A database connection pool has a limited number of connections.
-If too many threads try to query simultaneously, we'll overwhelm the pool and get connection timeouts.
+**The Problem:** Your database connection pool has 10 connections.
+If 50 threads query simultaneously, you overwhelm the pool and get timeouts.

-Resource pool management is a common challenge in concurrent systems.
-Semaphores provide a clean way to limit concurrent access to any finite resource.
+Semaphore limits concurrent access to finite resources.
+Acquire a permit before using the resource, release it when done.

 **The Solution:** Limit concurrent access with Semaphore.